godotengine/godot-docs/getting_started/step_by_step/exporting.rst

 ----------------

 In order to export, you need to download the *export templates* from the http://godotengine.org/download.
-These templates are versions of the engine without the editor pre-compiled for each platform .
+These templates are optimized versions of the engine without the editor pre-compiled for each platform .
 You can also download them in Godot by clicking on *Editor -> Manage Export Templates*: